UNIVAC I: Reliability

-Eckert and Mauchly were uncertain about the reliability of digital logic circuits and little was known about them at the time.
-The UNIVAC I was designed with parallel computation circuits and result comparison.
-In practice, only failing components yielded comparison faults as their circuit designs were very reliable.
-Tricks were used to manage the reliability of tubes.
-Prior to use in the machine, large lots of the predominant tube type 25L6 were burned in and carefully tested.
-Often half of a production lot would be thrown away.
-Technicians installed a tested and burned-in tube in an easily diagnosed location such as the memory recirculate amplifiers.
-Then, when aged further, this "golden" tube was sent to stock to be used in a difficult to diagnose logic position.
-It took about 30 minutes to turn on the computer as all filament power supplies were stepped up to operating value over that time, to reduce in-rush current and thermal stress on the tubes.
-As a result, uptimes (MTBF) of many days to weeks were obtained on the processor.
-The UNISERVO did not have vacuum columns but springs and strings to buffer tape from the reels to the capstan.
-These were a frequent source of failures.
+Eckert and Mauchly were uncertain about the reliability of digital logic circuits—little was known about them at the time.
+The UNIVAC had been designed with parallel computation circuits and a statistical comparison of the results.
+In practice, however, only failing components, i.e., the vacuum tubes, yielded comparison faults, as the circuit designs as such proved very reliable.
+A regimen was established to ensure the reliability of the fragile vacuum tubes, the choke point of the entire operation.
+Prior to use large lots of the predominant tube type 25L6 were burned in and thoroughly tested.
+(Often half of any given production lot would be thrown away.)
+Technicians would then install a tested and burned-in tube in an easily diagnosed location such as the memory recirculate amplifiers.
+Then, when further proven aged and proven reliable, this "golden" tube was sent to stock to be pulled out for difficult-to-diagnose logic positions.

+Furthermore, it took approximately 30 minutes to turn on the computer—all cathode heater power was stepped up gradually in order to reduce the in-rush current the concominant thermal stress on the tubes.
+As a result of these measures, uptimes (MTBF) of many days to weeks were eventually obtained on the processor.
+(The UNISERVO did not have vacuum columns but rather springs and strings to buffer the tape from the reels to the capstan.
+These mechanical components then became the most frequent source of failures.)